Outsourcing is neither a trend nor a fad, as of 2019.

 For companies in labor-expensive countries such as the United States, it’s a mandatory requirement to stay competitive.

 Every business is different and the reasons for outsourcing processes (including machine-intensive processes, industrial processes, and others) could be different.
-Some of the common reasons include lowering labor and operational costs (and hence increased profits).
+Some of the common reasons to outsource your operations include lowering labor and operational costs (and hence increased profits).

 Given that 12.4 million Americans still work in the manufacturing sector, upcoming trade wars, and the increasing use of automation are all making the future of manufacturing jobs in the U.S a little too uncertain.